Simon Fitch: Professional

 On February 23, 2022, Fitch signed with USL League One club Richmond Kickers.
 He made his professional debut on April 25, 2022, appearing as an injury-time substitute during a 2–1 win over Charlotte Independence.
+He would leave the club at the end of their 2025 season.

+Spokane Velocity

+On 27 January 2025, Fitch signed for Spokane Velocity for the 2026 season.

 Personal life

 He is engaged to professional soccer player Susanna Friedrichs.